podcast

 DZ-73: Selling documents - Development Tools 3

-How do I write selling documents differently to development documents?
+Listen if you're preparing treatments, loglines, or outlines to pitch to producers or agencies.
 In developing our stories and scripts, we have probably written some combination of treatments and loglines and outlines.
-Some of us have probably even sent these development materials out to producers or agencies when "selling" a project — as a step towards getting someone to read or *gulp* produce your material.
-If so… have you written them differently?
+Some of us have probably even sent these development materials out to producers or agencies when “selling” a project — as a step towards getting someone to read or gulp produce your material.
+If so... have you written them differently?
 Should you have?
 You probably should have...
-In this final part from the epic recording on short documents, Stephen explores how we should craft the words on the page...
+In this final part from the epic recording on short documents, Stephen explores how we should craft the wo...

 2020-10-21